 Virtual and online work experience

-You can build your skills online and online work experience schemes have become increasingly common.
+You can build your skills online, and online work experience schemes have become increasingly common.
 They are popular as they offer flexibility and access to opportunities regardless of location.
-These programmes let you develop digital workplace skills and experience multiple industries from anywhere.
+These programmes enable you to develop digital workplace skills and gain experience across multiple industries from anywhere.

 Other University opportunities

-The University has a variety of different opportunities for you to get involved in different programmes around campus.
+The University offers a variety of opportunities for you to get involved in various programmes around campus.
 Keep checking back on the work experience page and look out for communications from your departments.

 Some regular opportunities include: